antespi/server-backup/README.md

 Server-Backup
 =============

-Backup system for Dedicated Servers or EC2 into different backends : S3, LOCAL, FTP, SFTP, USBHD, WEBDAV Also support backup encryption using any algorithm supported by OpenSSL library.
+Backup system for Dedicated Servers or EC2 into different backends : S3, LOCAL, FTP, SFTP, USBHD, WEBDAV.
+Also support backup encryption using any algorithm supported by OpenSSL library.